Alfresco/docs-alfresco/content-services/latest/using/share/features/calendar.md

     > **Note:** The Related Content section is not visible by default.
 Contact your system administrator to update `<configRootShare>/classes/alfresco/site-webscripts/org/alfresco/modules/create-event.get.properties` and `<configRootShare>/classes/alfresco/site-webscripts/org/alfresco/components/calendar/info.get.properties` if you cannot see this feature.

-    1. In the Related Content section, click **Browse**.
+    a.
+In the Related Content section, click **Browse**.

-    2. On the Browse Folders dialog box navigate the library folder structure and select the appropriate folder.
+    b.
+On the Browse Folders dialog box navigate the library folder structure and select the appropriate folder.

-    3. Click **OK**.
+    c.
+Click **OK**.

     The selected path is displayed on the **Add Event** page.